tweenjs/tween.js/README.md

 every time you want to run the tests.

 If you want to add any feature or change existing features, you *must* run the tests to make sure you didn't break anything else.
-If you send a PR to add something new and it doesn't have tests, or the tests don't pass, the PR won't be accepted.
+If you send a pull request (PR) to add something new and it doesn't have tests, or the tests don't pass, the PR won't be accepted.
 See [contributing](CONTRIBUTING.md) for more information.

 ## People